Sorting laundry: should I or shouldn’t I?

 For stubborn items, simply fill a bucket with a mixture of one part white vinegar, one part warm water and soak the stained items there.
 If you’re treating blood stains, though, always use cold water.
 Heat can cause blood stains to set!
 Leave the items soaking for about an hour or two, agitating every 20 minutes or so.
 Then empty out the mixture and wash the laundry as you normally would (preferably following one of the next sorting steps).

 Laundry Sorting A: Color If you’re just starting to do your own laundry, chances are your common sense and learned behavior will lead you to sort laundry this way anyway.
-So after you have chosen the best laundry detergent for your needs (be sure to check out natural laundry detergent, liquid laundry detergent, and powder laundry detergent alternatives!), it’s time to separate that pile into like colors.
+So after you have chosen the best laundry detergent for your needs (be sure to check out green laundry detergent) it’s time to separate that pile into like colors.
 1. Whites - White clothes.
 Not too complicated.
 2. Light - This encompasses clothes that are not white, but isn’t “dark” either.
 Light blue, pastels, pink, light yellow, light green, peach all fall into this type).
 3. Darks - These are your blacks, grays, dark blues, dark browns, red, purples, and dark purples, etc.

 Bonus tip: since technology has come a very long way in recent years, HE washers and intelligent appliances have made this type of sorting sort of unnecessary.
 Even though it’s important to separate your whites from everything else, especially if you’re using blueing agents or laundry detergents specifically made for white clothes, your darks and lights may go in together and still enjoy a powerful clean that won’t hurt the colors.
 You should instead focus all your energies on sorting by fabric type.